jonathanlocke/jonathanlocke.github.io/unpublished/logging.md

     Attack.start() -> Attack.Repeater -> OperationDoomIII.Repeater -> Application.LOGGER

-It is worth noting that methods like *problem()*, inherited from *BaseRepeater*, allow formatting of messages:
+It is worth noting that methods like *problem()*, inherited from *BaseComponent*, allow formatting of messages:

     narrate("Launching in $ seconds", secondsToLaunch());